Future & Ethical Branding

 Here’s why it fills a gap:

-- Intuitive Interface: The drag-and-drop interface makes designing feel effortless.
-When exploring the tool for some ideas on social media graphics, I had a professional-looking graphic template ready to go within minutes.
+• Intuitive Interface: The drag-and-drop interface makes designing feel effortless.
+While exploring the tool for ideas on social media graphics, I had a professional-looking graphic template ready within minutes.

-- Cloud-Based Convenience: Being a cloud-based platform, you can access your designs from anywhere.
-Whether in the office or travelling, you can easily hop onto your account and make necessary changes without hassle.
+• Cloud-Based Convenience: Being a cloud-based platform, you can access your designs from anywhere.
+Whether in the office or travelling, you can easily log in to your account and make the necessary changes without hassle.

-- Collaborative Features: Canva's collaboration tools let you invite team members to work concurrently on projects.
+• Collaborative Features: Canva’s collaboration tools let you invite team members to work on projects concurrently.
 You can leave comments, making the feedback process smooth and efficient.

 Overall, Canva’s user-centric design makes it an excellent choice for novice and experienced designers who want to whip up impressive graphics quickly.

 Best of all, Canva is free (with limitations).
 They show all the options, some of which have a little crown, which unfortunately means you need the premium account.
-Still, it's pretty generous what you can do with zero cost.
+Still, it’s pretty generous what you can do for free.

 Templates and Customisation Options